cableguy99/docs/docs/wp-and-research/economics-paper.md

 ## Token Voting and Staking

--   **Token  voting**: Token holders can vote for Masternode Candidates by sending TAO to each Candidate specific voting address using the official governance d-app.
+-   **Token  voting**: Token holders can vote for Masternode Candidates by sending TAO to each Candidates specific voting address using the official governance d-app.
 Top 150 most voted Candidates will become Masternodes.
 Token holders can un-vote a Candidate, but the tokens will be locked for the next 48 hours (86,400  blocks) after the un-voting.

--   **Staking**: Masternode token  deposits, and all  tokens used to vote for Masternodes will enter staking program, and earn block rewards in each epoch, plus any fees.
+-   **Staking**: Masternode token  deposits, and all  tokens used to vote for Masternodes will enter the staking program and earn block rewards in each epoch, plus any fees.
-Tokens used to vote for Candidates who do not become Masternodes will not earn staking reward.
+Tokens used to vote for Candidates who do not become Masternodes will not earn staking rewards.

 ## Token Emission Schedule

 -   **Following the fundraising commitment**: The total amount of tokens at the genesis block is 55 million TAO tokens in circulation;
-12 millions are reserved for the team vested over the next 4 years; 16 millions are reserved for strategic partners, and an ecosystem building fund which totals 83 millions tokens.
+12 million are reserved for the team vested over the next 4 years; 16 million are reserved for strategic partners and an ecosystem building fund which totals 83 million tokens.
-Plus, 17 millions are reserved as block rewards for the next 8 years, the amount of tokens  in circulation at the end of the 8th year  after the genesis block is around 100 million TAO.
+Plus, 17 million are reserved as block rewards for the next 8 years, the amount of tokens in circulation at the end of the 8th year after the genesis block is around 100 million TAO.
-After the mainnet: the block reward for the first and second year is  4 million TAO annually; the block reward for the 3rd, 4th, 5th year is 2 millions TAO annually ; and the block reward for the 6th, 7th and 8th year is 1 million TAO annually .
+After the mainnet launch: the block reward for the first and second year is 4 million TAO annually; the block reward for the 3rd, 4th and 5th year is 2 million TAO annually; and the block reward for the 6th, 7th and 8th year is 1 million TAO annually.
 Subsequently, the block reward will be halted, or activated at a number less than or equal to 1 million TAO annually.